How Does the Premium Tax Credit Work for Health Insurance?

 If you qualify, the federal government pays for part of the cost of your workers' health insurance.
 The size of your workforce influences the amount of money you get.
 For example, if your business has fewer than 10 full-time employees, you can get the maximum amount.
 A larger business with 24 employees would qualify for a lower tax credit.

-The credit covers up to 50% of the costs you pay for your employees' premiums (35% for nonprofits).
-For example, say a firm qualifies for the full small business tax credit and chooses to pay for 100% of its employees’ rates, which costs the firm $70,000 per year.
-That firm’s tax return would be credited $35,000 at the end of the year.
+The credit covers up to 50% of the costs you pay for your employees' coverage (35% for nonprofits).
+For example, say a firm qualifies for the full small business tax credit and chooses to pay for 100% of its employees' health insurance rates, which costs the firm $70,000 per year.
+That firm's tax return would be credited $35,000 at the end of the year.

 Qualifying small businesses can claim this tax credit by filing Form 8941 with their taxes.